-Our topics are frequently planned around a theme linked either either through Science/Geography/History or through a text to promote a pleasure in reading and learning.
+These links could be through: skills, skills development, between themes or indeed across subjects.
+For example, in Years 1 to 6, pupils will be taught either a history or geography focus.
+Topics are frequently planned around a theme linked either through science, geography or history or through a specific text to promote a pleasure in reading and learning.

 At Carterton Primary School our classes are organised into three phases: